Jessiferizzo/budget-tracker-PWA/README.md

   `npm install`

   # Usage
-  1. First user must clone the repo, then run `npm install`

-  2. Start up MongoDB server by typing `mongod` in CLI.
+ To start the server, run `npm start`.
+Then navigate browser to http://localhost:3001 to interact with the app.

 📷